mud-north/mvm_upgrades/README.md

 Restarting tf2 or your game should not be necessary.

-You can right click the file, ie. mvm_upgrades_Titans1c.txt and save link as to the folder.
+You can right click the file, ie. mvm_upgrades_Titans1c.txt and Save Link As to the folder.

 # Custom Upgrades for Titans_Heroes:
 Notes:\